kitelife/Notes/learning-python.markdown

 		return process.stdout.read()

 The process can be killed when it has run for too long(the *os.waitpid* waits for the kill to end and avoids defunct-processes) and furthermore the Popen'ed process' printed is caught and returned if it doesn't timeout.

+### Processing XML in Python

+Python has quite a few tools available in the standard library to handle XML.

+**xml.dom.\*** modules: implement the W3C DOM API.
+If you're used to working with the DOM API or have some requirement to do so, this package can help you.
+Note that there are several modules in the xml.dom package, representing different tradeoffs between performance and expressivity.

+**xml.sax.\*** modules: implement the SAX API, which trades convenience for speed and memory consumption.
+SAX is an event-based API meant to parse huge documents "on the fly" without loading them wholly into memory.

+**xml.parser.expat**: a direct, low level API to the C-based expat parser.
+The expat interface is based on event callbacks, similarly to SAX.
+But unlike SAX, the interface is non-standard and specific to the expat library.

+Finally, there's **xml.etree.ElementTree** (from now on, **ET** in short).
+It provides a lightweight Pythonic API, backed by an effcient C implementation, for parsing and creating XML.
+Compared to DOM, ET is much faster and has a more pleasant API to work with.
+Compared to SAX, there is ET.iterparse which also provides "on the fly" parsing without loading the whole document into memory.
+The performance is on par with SAX, but the API is higher level and much more convenient to use.

+My recommendation is to always use ET for XML processing in Python, unless you have very specific needs that may call for the other solutions.